Hukbalahap rebellion: Growth of peasant organizations

 The objective of these movements was broadly to revert to the traditional tenancy system.
 The means of protest varied from strikes, to petitions of government officials (including the president) to court cases against landlords to winning local office.

 In 1939, the two largest peasant organizations merged: The AMT with 70,000 members and the KPMP with 60,000.
-They participated in the 1940s election by joining with the Partido Sosyalista ng Pilipinas (PSP), a rural peasant political party, and ran with a complete slate of candidates under the Popular Front ticket in Pampanga.
+They participated in 1940s election by joining with the Partido Sosyalista ng Pilipinas (PSP), a rural peasant political party, and ran with a complete slate of candidates under the Popular Front ticket in Pampanga.
 Although Pedro Abad Santos, the founder of the PSP, did not win a seat, his party became synonymous with the peasant movements and eventually with the Huks.
 His right-hand man was Luis Taruc, the future supreme commander of the Huks.